-14. These funds must be used by colleges for student support purposes, in accordance with this policy and any changes made to this policy.
-(SFC retains the right to audit relevant institutional documentation to satisfy itself that this is the case.)
+- 13. These funds must be used by colleges for student support purposes, in accordance with this policy and any changes made to this policy.
+(SFC retains the right to audit relevant institutional documentation to satisfy itself that this is the case.) - 14.
+Colleges should also follow all applicable legislation and any supplementary guidance SFC may issue when using these funds. - 15.
+General conditions of grant also apply, as set out in annual AY College Final Funding announcements.

-- 15. Colleges should also follow all applicable legislation and any supplementary guidance SFC may issue when using these funds. - 16.
-General conditions of grant also apply, as set out in annual AY college main grant funding announcements. - 17.
-Under no circumstances can colleges use these funds for: - Students who are below their statutory school leaving date, as defined in the Education (Scotland) Act 1980. - Students who are beyond their statutory school leaving date, attending college, but also still studying at school. - Administration costs (including the costs of any recovery of overpayments). - Capital purposes. - Top-up fees, such as tuition and/or exam fees. - Compensation for a lack of parental contributions. - Communal facilities, adaptations to buildings or to meet staff salaries. - 18.
-Colleges may choose to build on this policy for the use of these funds but must not introduce anything that goes against the existing policy. - 19.
+- 16. Under no circumstances can colleges use CCF for: - Students who are below their statutory school leaving date, as defined in the Education (Scotland) Act 1980. - Students who are beyond their statutory school leaving date, attending college, but also still studying at school. - Administration costs (including the costs of any recovery of overpayments). - Capital purposes. - Top-up fees, such as tuition and/or exam fees. - Compensation for a lack of parental contributions. - Communal facilities, adaptations to buildings or to meet staff salaries. - 17.
+Colleges may choose to build on this policy for the use of these funds but must not introduce anything that goes against the existing policy. - 18.
 It is the responsibility of each college to ensure that their students are familiar with the availability of these funds and the procedures they must follow to access funding.